Innovation Studies

 KEY CALL DETAILS

-Expected duration of experiments: maximum 10 months with targeted commencement December 1st, 2024
+Expected duration of innovation studies: maximum 10 months with targeted commencement on September 1st, 2026.

 The indicative total funding budget for all sub-projects funded under this call is € 4M.